 KSMoCA hosts rotating exhibitions every academic year with work by nationally and internationally recognized contemporary artists.
-Each artist leads a workshop intensive with MLK Jr Students, where they make collaborative work through a process inspired by the artist’s practice.
+Each artist leads a workshop intensive with Dr Martin Luther King Jr School students, where they make collaborative work through a process inspired by the artist’s practice.
 The artist’s original work, and the students’ resulting work is then exhibited in the main hallway of the school.

 For over 40 years, Wendy Ewald has worked on photography projects around the world with children, families, women, and teachers.
 At Dr. Martin Luther King Jr. Elementary School she collaborated on three projects with students, teachers, and Portland State University students: Reading Pictures, Retratos y Sueños (Portraits and Dreams), a project inspired by her work with Maya, Ladino, and Tzotzil children living in Chiapas, Mexico, and The Best Part of Me.
 View Exhibition >>